scuteai/docs/02-react-sdk-with-prebuilt-ui.md

 ### `Theme` object

-Theme object has a colors property to change the default colors for the pre-built component.
-Let's say you wanted to make the primary button pink:
+The `Theme` object has a colors property to change the default colors for the pre-built component.
+If you wanted to make the primary button pink:

 ```jsx
 <Auth